Pink Garlic of Lautrec – Festival – Tarn

 Pink Garlic of Lautrec’s labels

-These qualities earned the Pink Garlic of Lautrec the prestigious Label Rouge (Red Label) in 1966.
+These qualities earned Lautrec pink garlic the distinction of being one of the first agricultural products to receive the prestigious Label Rouge (Red Label) in 1966.

 Pink Garlic of Lautrec Festival